jmscslgroup/sparkle/README.md

 * callflag: A dictionary to keep track for calls to various functions and utilities
 * bagdir: A directory where bagfiles will be stored
 * gzstatsfile: File path of simulation statistics file

+## `lane` class
+`lane` class is a subclass of `layout` class that creates a platoon of vehicles in a straightline separated by equal distance in the beginning.
+Following parameters are important for `lane` class:

+* n_vehicles: The number of vehicles to simulate
+* vehicle_spacing: Initial spacing between vehicles
+* include_laser: A bool array specifying whether to include front mounted laser on each car or not